spouy001/ARCGISElevation/README.md

 Input and output format: ID,latitude,longitude,groundelevation, ...

+Before running the program, please provide host and port number

 How to fix the certificate error: SunCertPathBuilderException: unable to find valid certification path to requested target Get a InstallCert.java file from: https://github.com/escline/InstallCert